Same-sex marriage in the Isle of Man: Legislative action

 On 10 May, the House of Keys approved the Council's amendments in a unanimous 22 to 0 vote.
 The bill was signed in Tynwald Court on 21 June.
 Some media reported that the bill was expected to be promulgated on 5 July, but it was delayed due a legal challenge lodged with the Privy Council.
-However, the Cabinet Office stated that the bill would receive royal assent in the Privy Council, and be officially proclaimed during the Tynwald sitting on 19 July.
-The Chief Minister said that the UK European Union membership referendum was the reason for the delay, and that the law would take effect on 22 July.
+However, the Cabinet Office stated that the bill would receive royal assent (coardail reeoil) in the Privy Council, and be officially proclaimed during the Tynwald sitting on 19 July.
+The Chief Minister said that the European Union membership referendum was the reason for the delay, and that the law would take effect on 22 July.
 The law indeed received royal assent by Lieutenant Governor Adam Wood in the Privy Council on 13 July and was proclaimed on 19 July.
 It took effect three days later.
 The first same-sex marriage to be registered on the Isle of Man was that of Marc and Alex Steffan-Cowell, who converted their civil partnership into a marriage on 25 July 2016.
 The first same-sex marriage ceremony on the island occurred on 30 July between Luke Carine and Zak Tomlinson in the coastal town of Ramsey.

 The Marriage and Civil Partnership (Amendment) Act 2016 (Slattys Poosee as Shesheeys Theayagh (Lhiasaghey) 2016, /gv/) contains a provision stating that:

 Ayns leigh yn Ellan, ta'n vree cheddin ec poosey bentyn da cubbil jeh'n cheintys cheddin myr t'echey bentyn da cubbil jeh keintyssyn contraartagh.

 (In the law of the Island, marriage has the same effect in relation to same sex couples as it has in relation to opposite sex couples.)